To tell you the truth, I hate travelling.

 be a lose rock on a cliff

-you’re so desperately clinging on to.
+you’re so desperately clinging on

 By then they’ll be scolding you